hanatonikkou/xous-book/src/ch10-00-swap-overview.md

 - swapper
 - ticktimer

-More regions can be marked as `xip`; this is preferable, because if the code is resident in on-chip FLASH, they aren't taking up working-set RAM and things will run faster.
+More regions can be marked as `xip`; this is preferable, because if the code is resident in on-chip FLASH, it isn't taking up working-set RAM and things will run faster.

 The initial data set of `inif` processes are considered to be `wired`; however, their reserved memory regions can be swapped after allocation.